Simpag/Boat-Airplay/README.md

 ```

 Change output device to ``bluealsa`` in ``/etc/shairport-sync.conf``

-## Bluetooth connector
-Pair and trust the bluetooth device before running this script using ``bluetoothctl``.
-This will automatically try to connect to paired bluetooth devices.
-Run this on startup.

-### Auto-run
-Copy `bluetooth_connector.service` to `/etc/systemd/system/`.

-To enable the service, run the following:

-* `sudo systemctl start bluetooth_connector.service` to run the script now.
-* `sudo systemctl enable bluetooth_connector.service` to set the script to run every boot.

 ## Finishing
 This optional step is applicable to a Raspberry Pi only.
 Run sudo raspi-config and then choose Performance Options > Overlay Filesystem and choose to enable the overlay filesystem, and to set the boot partition to be write-protected.
 (The idea here is that this offers more protection against files being corrupted by the sudden removal of power.)